Balcony garden ideas – 15 ways to create a lush oasis in the smallest of spaces

 So much attention in gardening is focused downwards on digging, planting and weeding flower beds and lawns, but vertical gardens can make the most of a small space.

 There's a good chance your balcony has limited square footage, so take advantage of all the surface area you have available.
-Vertical space can be maximized, for example, with hanging planters that hook directly onto your railing.
+Vertical space can be maximized, for example, with hanging planters that can help you to create a balcony herb garden.

 2. Choose the right size planters